 Founder and President, Trippi and Associates

-DR. FRANK LEVINSON JR.
+DR. FRANK LEVINSON

 PhD, Co-Founder, General Partner and Venture Partner at Phoenix Venture Partners